Certification Standards for Speech-Language Pathology Frequently Asked Questions: Certification Disclosure

 If I become "Not Current," will I have to answer disclosure questions upon renewing my certification?

 Yes.
-Renewing certificate holders who are Not Current are required to complete and submit a Certification Maintenance Compliance Form for Not Current Certificate Holders [PDF], contained in which are three disclosure questions.
+Renewing certificate holders who are Not Current are required to complete and submit a Certification Maintenance Compliance Form, contained in which are three disclosure questions.

 Is there assistance available if I have more questions about certification disclosure?